Core-Collab/Brainhack-ATL-2019/README.md

 Pandas: pip install pandas
 NumPy: pip install numpy
 DLTK: pip install dltk
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+A step by step series of examples that tell you how to get a development env running.
+Say what the steps will be

 ```
 Give the example